What does glutamine do?

-In addition to the important roles listed above, a glutamine powder does so many awesome things to help you reach your fitness goals.
+In addition to the important roles listed above, a glutamine powder does so many awesome things to help you reach your fitness goals!

-These are a few of the biggest benefits of glutamine.
+These are a few of the biggest benefits of supplementing with glutamine.

 If you’re familiar with the fitness supplement world you may be very familiar with Glutamine, because it is so common among athletes and bodybuilders for enhancing performance.